 |Image credit: Yamaha Check Sweetwater||

-While we love the Yamaha Genos, and it’s a better arranger keyboard than the PSR-975 (and possibly the Korg Pa900), we couldn’t place it higher on our list.
-The reason is that the increase in quality doesn’t justify the increase in price.
+While we love the Yamaha Genos, and it’s a better arranger keyboard than its number four placement suggests.
+It doesn’t place higher because the increase in quality doesn’t justify the increase in price.

 5. Korg Pa300